Completing the Biblical and Religious Studies major requires 15 hours of core courses, along with another 15 hours of electives.

 Provides a setting for processing and integration of personal, spiritual, academic, and ministry development.
 Focuses on the identity and calling of the ministering person, particularly in relationship with the congregation.
-May be repeated up to four times.
+First in a sequence of four semesters.
 Prerequisite: Consent of instructor.
-Every semester.
+Fall semester.

 RS 290-G/390-G History of Christianity/4

 A survey of the major events, institutions, ideas, movements, theological systems, missionary activities, and people that have made Christianity what it is today.
 The time span of the course is from the first century until the present.
-(Same as HI 290-G/390-G) Fall semester, 2011.
+(Same as HI 290-G/390-G).

 RS 301-GC The Pentateuch/3

 A study of the first five books of the Old Testament, with concern for problems of interpretation and for contemporary relevance.
 The course will identify various forms of literature found in these texts, with an evaluation of proposed sources.
 Prerequisite: Any 200-level Bible content course.
 Fall semester, odd-numbered years.